jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ### Information structures

 But, Wyllys adds, there are also three fundamental information structures, AKA **data models:** hierarchic, graph, and relational.
-In their review of [database history](databases.html#history-of-databases), Connolly and Begg (2015) classify Wyllys' three structures as "record-based" and add "object-oriented" as another top-level category:
+In their review of [database history](databases.html#history-of-databases), Connolly and Begg (2015) classify Wyllys' three structures as "record-based" and add "object-based" as another top-level category:

 #### Record-based